nokia-eda/docs/docs/getting-started/install.md

 /// note | Sysctl settings
 Some Linux distributions might be conservative about some settings such as max file descriptors available.

-On such systems, you may need to increase the relevant sysctl settings to avoid pod crushes during the installation by creating the following configuration file:
+On such systems, you may need to increase the relevant sysctl settings to avoid pod crashes during the installation by creating the following configuration file:

 ```bash
 sudo mkdir -p /etc/sysctl.d && \